 Many investors have a strong focus on dividends, so much that I would like to call it an irrational dividend bias.
 These investors like to get a dividend for “income” or reinvest and compound the dividends.

-Dividend investors focus only on dividend stocks, and for the most part ignore those stocks which don’t pay a dividend.
+Dividend investors focus only on dividend stocks, and for the most part ignore stocks that don’t pay dividends.
 Thus, they leave out a huge segment of the market that has the potential of compounding faster than dividend stocks (as this article will show you).